harrison314/Harrison314.EntityFrameworkCore.Encryption/README.md

 * Key rotation.
 * Simple for use.
 * Deterministic or randomized encryption.
-* Build on standard cryptographic algorithms (AES, HMAC SHA, SP800-108, PBKDF-2,...).
+* Build using standard cryptographic algorithms (AES, HMAC SHA, SP800-108, PBKDF-2,...).
 * Internal or external (out of process or on another server e.c.
 Azure Key Valut) encryption providers.
 * Encryption providers:
   * Password (only for testyng),